flowsforapex/apex-flowsforapex/docs/FlowsforAPEX_PLSQL_API.md

 Process Variable operations are contained in the PL/SQL package `flow_process_vars`.

 The process variable system and its PL/SQL API is [detailed in documentation here](ProcessVariables.md).

+In an APEX application, these operations can all be performed by the Flows for APEX - Manage Flow Instance Variables process plugin.

 Certain Process Variables are pre-defined with the intention that every Instance is likely to use them, and so having a naming convention and a variable which is accessible both as a Flows for APEX Process Variable and also through pre-defined PL/SQL procedures.
 Currently, there is one built-in process variable, `BUSINESS_REF`, which can also be accessed directly through the PL/SQL function `flow_process_vars.get_business_ref()`.